AdobeDocs/experience-manager-screens.en/help/user-guide/setting-up-acls.md

 >[!NOTE]
 >
 >Sometimes, you can separate author functions (such as managing assets and creating channels) from admin functions (such as registering players).
-In such a scenario, create two groups and add the authors group to contributors and the admin group to both contributors and user-administrators.
+In such a scenario, create two groups and add the author's group to contributors and the admin group to both contributors and user-administrators.

 ### Creating Groups {#creating-groups}